White Pine Blister Rust and Ribes Species

-White pine blister rust (WPBR), caused by the fungus Cronartium ribicola, is an aggressive and non-native pathogen that was introduced into eastern North America in 1909.
-Since its introduction, the pathogen has killed millions of five-needle pines and has nearly eliminated western white pine throughout its native range.
-While New England has only one native five-needle pine, eastern white pine (Pinus strobus), this tree is abundant and widespread in forested and managed landscapes.
-The environmental conditions required for development of WPBR are not as easily satisfied here as they are in western North America, but the disease has killed countless white pines over the past century in New England.
+White pine blister rust (WPBR) is caused by the non-native pathogen Cronartium ribicola.
+This aggressive fungal pathogen was introduced into eastern North America in 1909.
+Since then, C. ribicola has killed millions of five-needle pines and has nearly eliminated western white pine throughout its native range.
+While only one five-needle pine is native in New England, eastern white pine (Pinus strobus) is abundant and widespread in forested and managed landscapes.
+The environmental conditions required for development of WPBR are not as easily satisfied in eastern North American as they are in western North America, making WPBR less of a cocnern here.
+At the same time, the disease has killed countless white pines over the past century in New England.

-Many, but not all, rust fungi require two botanically unrelated hosts to complete their life cycle.
-In New England, the WPBR fungus also infects Ribes, commonly known as gooseberry and currant.
+Many rust pathogens require two botanically unrelated hosts to complete their life cycle.
+In New England, C. ribicola also infects Ribes, commonly known as gooseberry and currant.
 Ribes are small, woody shrubs that are native to New England forests.
 However, the introduced European black currant (R. nigrum) was widely planted for berry production after European settlement and is especially susceptible to the disease.
 As a result, the import, cultivation, sale and planting of black currant was outlawed under a federal quarantine and eradication ban enacted in the 1920s.
-After an intensive program of manual eradication lasting from the 1920s through the 1950s, the Ribes population was reduced in New England.
+After an intensive program of manual eradication lasting from the 1920s through the 1950s, the Ribes population was reduced in the region.
 Consequently, the federal ban on Ribes cultivation and sale was lifted in the 1960s.
 Despite the relaxation of the federal ban, state quarantine and eradication laws still exist today in many eastern states, including Massachusetts.

-In 2008, researchers in Connecticut observed the WPBR pathogen on a black currant cultivar (R. nigrum 'Titania') bred for immunity to the disease (2).
+In 2008, researchers in Connecticut observed C. ribicola on a black currant cultivar (R. nigrum 'Titania') bred for immunity to the disease (2).
 In light of this discovery, researchers in eastern Canada began surveying rust populations in New England and eastern Canada to determine if a new strain of the fungus had been introduced.
 The researchers determined that it wasn't a newly introduced strain, but a more troubling scenario; a new, virulent strain of the pathogen had naturally developed in northeastern North America.
-Through genetic mutation, the new strain of the pathogen is capable of infecting numerous cultivars of black current that were bred for immunity to the disease.
+Through genetic mutation, the new strain of the pathogen is capable of infecting numerous cultivars of black currant that were bred for immunity to the disease.
 This previously immune Ribes cultivar (R. nigrum 'Titania') has been widely planted by commercial berry growers in the northeast.
-Survey results confirm the new strain is present in New Hampshire, Quebec and New Brunswick and Nova Scotia, in addition to Connecticut.
+Survey results confirm the new strain of C. ribicola is present in New Hampshire, Quebec, New Brunswick and Nova Scotia, in addition to Connecticut.